ppabew/ING_jekyll_blog/_posts/2020-10-26-[SQL]How to make zerofill in postgresql.md

 end;
 $$;
 ```
-Let you Focus to the lpad function.<br>
+Let you focus to the lpad function.<br>
 That function can be maden as zerofill data so, if you wanna make zerofill data, use like that.